Akure Ondo State, Nigeria Travel Guide

 Markets like Akure Main Bazaar and Oja Oba are transport hubs.

-Nigeria drives on the right side of the road.
+Nigeria drives to the right of the road.

 Seatbelts are mandatory for all occupants.

-Generally 100 kilometers per hour on highways, 50 kilometers per hour in cities.
+Generally 100 km/h on highways, 50 kilometers per hour in cities.

-Renting a car is available from local agencies and some international brands present in Nigeria.
-Renting a car with a driver is often more advisable for foreign visitors.
-Motorcycle and scooter rentals are not commonly accessible to tourists and are generally not recommended because of traffic and safety concerns.
+Car rental is available from local agencies and some international brands present in Nigeria.
+Renting a chauffeured car is often more advisable for foreign visitors.
+Motorcycle and scooter rentals are not commonly available for tourists and are generally not recommended because of traffic and safety concerns.
 Bicycle sharing programs and rentals are not available in Akure.
 'Keke Napep' (tricycles) are the closest equivalent to tuk-tuks.

 Walking is possible in central market areas and residential neighborhoods.